alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-16-whyuseawaf.md

 1. A mechanism to version control your rulesets
 2. A way to update your rules when you need to
 3. A simple rate limiting mechanism
-4. Enough logging data for you to know when your rules are invoked and when they haven’t
+4. Enough logging data for you to know when your rules have been invoked and when they haven’t

 Following this pattern, I chose the AWS WAFv2 for testing purposes.
 This, along with the ability to add other managed rulesets from third party vendors and a mechanism to test user journeys using automated Jmeter allowed for an OK testbed.
 Once deployed in preproduction, you can spend sometime figuring out which rulesets work and which don’t.
 I would suggest automating as much of this process as possible.
 Manual WAF training is boring, and should be avoided where possible.